RESEARCH AND INNOVATION ENTERPRISE

 All Louisiana Tech University research involving animal subjects must be reviewed by the Animal Care and Use Committee (IACUC) of Louisiana Tech University prior to research and regardless of funding source.
 The findings of this committee must be addressed in the body of the proposal and may often be required on the agency cover page.

 References and Resources

-IACUC Form & Committee – For more information, contact committee member, Emily Born, at 257-5206 or firstname.lastname@example.org.
+IACUC Form & Committee – For more information, contact committee member, Kevin Holly, at 257-5206 or firstname.lastname@example.org.
 Forms should be routed to University Research to expedite approval.
 If you need additional information, contact Martha Stevens at 257-2938.